roboscienceorg/book/source/Introduction/whatisrobot.rst

 .. figure:: IntroductionFigures/Roomba_Discovery.jpg
    :scale: 25%

-   iRobot Roomba Discovery 2.1
+   iRobot Roomba Discovery 2.1.

 ..
 This image is public domain
 .. figure:: IntroductionFigures/drill_bot2.jpg
    :scale: 35%

-   NASA experimental drilling robot
+   NASA experimental drilling robot.

-0.35 |[Figure:robotimagesC]|

 There is no consensus on which machines qualify as robots.
 However, there *is* a general agreement that robots exhibit behaviors which mimic